gatesweeney/csv-torrent-gen/README.md

 ## Dependencies

-This project uses the [https://github.com/Ryuk-me/Torrent-Api-py](Ryuk-me Torrent-Api-py).
+This project uses the [Ryuk-me Torrent-Api-py](https://github.com/Ryuk-me/Torrent-Api-py).
 An instance of this needs to be running for the code to work.
 Defaults to localhost:8080 for the domain.
 This can be changed in the src/App.js file near the top.

 ### `npm start`